vd4mmind/vd4mmind/README.md

 - 💻 I work on omics projects involving preclinical data with interventional designs e.g. knockout or drug treated at single cell or bulk multi-omics level

-- 💞️ I also collaborate on developing applied machine learning models with curious students or researchers and contribute to open science and open source modeling.
-I am fascinated by high-dimnesional and high-throughput data.
+- 💞️ I also collaborate on developing applied machine learning models using publicly available data with curious students or researchers and contribute to open science and open source modeling.
+I am fascinated by the potential of high-dimnesional and high-throughput biomedical data.

 - 📫 vivekdas.0687@gmail.com